Etiquetas:

 Who work hard every day

-Not for or do they strive
+Not for fame or do they strive

-But the of labor
+But the fruits of their labor

-Are worth more than their pay
+Are more than their pay

 And it's time a few of them recognized.